ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 Author Domain Signing Practices (ADSP) [@RFC5617], SPF) where a DMARC record is also discovered that specifies a policy other than "none".
-Deviating from this practice introduces inconsistency among DMARC operators in terms of handling of the message.
+Deviating from this practice introduces inconsistency among DMARC operators in terms of handling the message.
 However, such deviation is not proscribed.

 To enable Domain Owners to receive DMARC feedback without impacting